List of commando units: Philippines

 The Special Action Force (SAF) is the elite commando unit of the Philippine National Police.
 It is required to undergo the SAF Commando Course to be allowed to wear the SAF Beret.
 It also serves as the foundation course or requisite for other SAF specialization trainings such as Explosives and Ordnance Disposal (EOD), Basic Airborne Course (BAC), Urban Counter Revolutionary Warfare Course (SURESHOCK), SCUBA-BUSROC (Basic Under-Water Search and Rescue Operations Course), SAF Seaborne Warfare Course (SSWC) and others.

-SAF Commandos have received training from the Federal Bureau of Investigation (FBI) Hostage Rescue Team (HRT) and Critical Incident Response Group (CIRG), RAID and Yamam.
-The Anti-Terrorist Unit (ATU) of the PNP-SAF is responsible for police counter-terrorism (CT) operations nationwide.